carpentries/instructor-training/_extras/guide.md

 ### Before the demo
 -  Sign up to [lead demos][demo-pad].
+-  A day or two before the demo, send a reminder email, see the template (below).
 -  For each trainee, pick a suitable starting point in the lesson that they have chosen.
 For most lessons, any episode will be suitable.
 There are a few exceptions - listed below.
 Do not have them start in the middle of an episode.
 Note that some lessons (e.g., the Software Carpentry R lesson using inflammation data) have supplementary episodes.
 Do not pick from those.

 ### Shortly Before the Demo